Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-22-22 - Intro to Threads.md

 Notice the TCB has CPU state (registers, PSW).

-> The TCB does not live inside the PCB
+> The location of the TCB depends on the thread implementation

 ## OS Actions that Affect Threads
 In an OS that supports threads, scheduling and dispatching is done on a thread basis.